 Rabbi Elizabeth Zeller is the Senior Rabbi at Temple Chaverim in Plainview, NY.
-She previously served as the Director of Learning and Innovation for NFTY - the Reform Jewish Youth Movement.
-She previously served as the Associate Rabbi Educator in Forest Hills, NY, and as the Interim Educator and Cantorial soloist in Tacoma, WA.
+She previously served as the Director of Learning and Innovation for NFTY - the Reform Jewish Youth Movement, the Associate Rabbi Educator in Forest Hills, NY, and as the Interim Educator and Cantorial soloist in Tacoma, WA.
 She graduated from Indiana University with a degree in Jewish Studies and Political Science and was ordained from the Hebrew-Union College - Jewish Institute of Religion's Cincinnati campus in 2009.
 She is the immediate past-president of the Women's Rabbinic Network.

 Liz is married to David Zeller and they have one son together, Sam, and a mini Labradoodle named Rory.

 MICOL ZIMMERMAN BURKEMAN | HEBREW UNION College – Jewish Institute of Religion | NATICK, MA

 Micol Zimmerman Burkeman, MAJE, is currently the Recruitment and Leadership Development Associate at HUC-JIR after recently serving as the Director of the Experiential Jewish Education Network (EJE) where she combines her passions for creating powerful learning experiences and building a supportive network of colleagues that fosters connection and collaboration.
 Upon first joining the EJE Network team, Micol also served as staff and mentor at the Hebrew Union College Jewish Institute of Religion, working in the Certificate in Jewish Education program.
 Previously, she served as the National Director of NFTY, the Reform Jewish Youth Movement serving over 8,000 Jewish youth.

 Micol has also served as a consultant at The Jewish Education Project, training and mentoring Jewish professionals in the field of teen engagement, and as Director of Education at synagogues across the country and in England.
 An avid lover of pop culture, she spends an inordinate amount of time watching and analyzing film and television and uses it to bring Jewish text and values to life in a fusion she calls Pop Torah, which she has presented at national and international conferences and for communities around the country.